RaddyKrish/Simple-kafka-project/README.md

 # Simple-kafka-project
- A bare-bone kafka producer and consumer application using SpringBoot
+ A bare-bone kafka producer and consumer application using SpringBoot that could be run locally

 Reference: https://kafka.apache.org/quickstart